-- Hold low-carbon meetings - choose venues accessible by public transport and arrange start and finish times to fit in with bus/train timetables.
-Teleconferencing facilities reduce the need to travel.
+- Hold low-carbon meetings – make use of online meeting facilities where appropriate and, for in-person meetings, choose venues accessible by public transport, and arrange start and finish times to fit in with bus/train timetables.

 Encourage others to do their bit

 Spread the word to friends, family, the local church and school, local businesses and any groups in which your voice will be heard!
 Extend the message to governments and corporations too - lobby your MSP, MP and MEP.
-Several national campaigns can help you take action on a large scale, a few popular ones are: Friends of the Earth and Friends of the Earth Scotland; Oxfam; enoughsenough; change.org; 38 Degrees.
+Several national campaigns can help you take action on a large scale, a few popular ones are: Friends of the Earth and Friends of the Earth Scotland; Oxfam; 38 Degrees; Christian Aid’s ‘Climate Changed’.

 Be ready to adapt

-While it is vital that we limit future climate change, we must also be prepared to deal with the effects of climate change that is already in the pipeline.
-Adaptation Scotland provides data on climate trends and impacts in Scotland and works with others to help with others to help them prepare for these changes.
+While it is vital that we limit future climate change, we must also be prepared to deal with the effects of climate change which are already in the pipeline.
+Adaptation Scotland provides data on climate trends and impacts in Scotland and works with others to help them prepare for these changes.